ATHUL-K-A/Customer_Segmentation/readme.md

 ## Models & Technologies Used

-This project is built using a stack of powerful data science and machine learning technologies:
+This project is built using powerful data science and machine learning technologies:

   * **Primary Language:** **Python**
   * **Core Libraries:**